marcglasberg/fast_immutable_collections/README.md

     ```

 1. Or you can use the `withConfig` constructor to
-explicitly create the `IList` with your desired configuration:
+explicitly create the `IList` already with your desired configuration:

     ```dart
     var list = [1, 2];